How to discuss current events with your students in the classroom

 One of the main reasons that students ask this is because they feel a disconnect between the curriculum and their personal experiences.
 By integrating current events topics into the classroom, you can bridge that gap and boost engagement with content that is relevant to students’ lives.

 However, current events can also be heated, thorny topics, with evolving sets of facts that invite many interpretations.
-We hope that our recommendations for strategies and activities will help you be more confident in tackling these topics with your students!
+We hope that our recommendations for strategies and activities will help you be more confident in tackling these topics with your students, and find options to do so on Kialo Edu!

 Strategies and tips for teaching current events to students